COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ I-929 Form, Petition for Qualifying Family Member of a U-1 Nonimmigrant
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ I-929 Form, Petition for Qualifying Family Member of a U-1 Nonimmigrant

 Family members of U-1 visa holders have an opportunity to apply for a green card using Form I-929.
 This article will show you how to obtain your U.S. lawful permanent resident status through your primary U-1 family member.
 You may find this page helpful if you are a family member who was not included in the original U visa application.